20 Fun Things To Do in Amman, Jordan

 13. Enjoy Amman at night

-Unfortunately, we only spent one night in Amman and we mostly indulged in traditional mezze.
-As our hotel Amman Pasha Hotel had a lovely rooftop, we would have loved to enjoy a drink with views on the Roman theatre.
+Unfortunately, I didn’t get to experience all the fun things to do in Amman at night as we only spent one night there, and we mostly indulged in traditional mezze.
+Our hotel Amman Pasha Hotel had a lovely rooftop, sp we would have loved to enjoy a drink with views of the Roman theatre.
 However, it was way too cold!

 But someone once told me that Amman is less about sightseeing but about “being”.
-It’s thus perfect to mingle with the locals and get a unique sense for the daily grind in Jordan, far away from the main tourist attractions.
+It’s thus perfect to mingle with the locals and get a unique sense for the daily grind in Jordan, far away from the main tourist attractions in Amman.

-However don’t get fooled by my experience since I have heard that Amman has a great nightlife boasting numerous clubs, bustling cafés, and lounges.
+However don’t get fooled by my experience since I have heard that Amman has a great nightlife.
+Clubs, bustling cafés, and lounges are just some of the best things to do in Amman at night!

 14. Take a day trip to the Dead Sea

-The Dead Sea is a must of every Jordan itinerary.
-If you have limited time only, I recommend taking a day trip from Amman to the Dead Sea.
-Located at only 1-2 h drive, you’ll get away from the hustle and bustle of the capital.
+It might be cheating to recommend day trips as top things to do in Amman, but The Dead Sea is a must for every Jordan itinerary.
+If you only have limited time, I recommend taking a day trip from Amman to the Dead Sea.
+For only a 1-2 h drive, you’ll get away from the hustle and bustle of the capital.

 If you go by car, I highly recommend taking the road via Mount Nebo.
 It’s one of the most important religious sites in Jordan and it’s supposed to be the place where Moses saw the Promised Land for the first time.

-The Dead Sea is famous for its spas as the salty water and its mud are known since centuries for its health benefits.
+The Dead Sea is famous for its spas as the salty water and its mud has been known for centuries for its health benefits.

 The shoreline of the Dead Sea is rocky and has no easy access to the water.
-On top, I’m sure you’ll want to rinse off the salt after your “swim”.
+And, I’m sure you’ll want to rinse off the salt after your “swim”.

 When it comes to public beaches in the Dead Sea, you’ll want to visit Amman Beach which comes with showers.
-However, you’ll pay for mud (3 JOD) and towels!
-Read more on how to visit Dead Sea Jordan on a budget.
+However, you’ll pay for mud (3 JOD) and towels! – Read more about where to stay in Jordan and the best hotels in Jordan.

 If you have the time, I highly recommend staying at one of the luxurious hotels in the Dead Sea as it will only enhance the relaxing effect of your wellness experience in Jordan.
 I stayed at the Hilton Dead Sea Resort & Spa***** and I loved the laid-back but still luxurious vibe of the hotel.